initbar/sipd/README.md

 ![](./docs/sample.png)

-**sipd** is an [active recording](https://en.wikipedia.org/wiki/VoIP_recording) [Session Initiation Protocol](https://www.ietf.org/rfc/rfc3261.txt) daemon.
-A daemon is a background process that handles incoming requests and logically responds - and a minute customization ranging from custom SIP method handling to internal/external RTP routing is possible.
+**sipd** is an [active-recording](https://en.wikipedia.org/wiki/VoIP_recording) [Session Initiation Protocol](https://www.ietf.org/rfc/rfc3261.txt) daemon.
+A daemon is a background process that handles incoming requests and logically responds - and you can customize everything from custom SIP headers to handling.

-Key features are:
+Some key features are:

 - **High performance** using [reactor asynchronous design pattern](https://en.wikipedia.org/wiki/Reactor_pattern) and multi-core handlers.

 - **Fast RTP routing** using dynamic [Session Description Protocol](https://en.wikipedia.org/wiki/Session_Description_Protocol) generation.
-For the optimal performance, use external [Real-time Transport Protocol](https://en.wikipedia.org/wiki/Real-time_Transport_Protocol) decoders.
+I recommend using external [Real-time Transport Protocol](https://en.wikipedia.org/wiki/Real-time_Transport_Protocol) decoders.

-- **Enterprise-level performance** currently handling production calls for [Samsung Electronics of America](http://www.samsung.com)'s call centers.

 - **Maximum portability** implemented in pure Python and [non-mandatory dependencies](./requirements.txt).
 You can either run it by cloning the latest codes or [from packed packages](https://github.com/initbar/sipd/releases).